-In 2014 and 2015, our school Chaplaincy Group launched a whole school project; to design a Prayer Garden.
+Our school Chaplaincy Group launched a whole school project; to design a Prayer Garden.
 The children organised a whole school competition and many plans and designs for a quiet outdoor space were created.

 The Chaplaincy Group and The Eco-Council took lots of ideas and planned a possible quiet space which would be suitable for prayer, collective worships and quiet times.

 Below is a series of photographs showing our journey.
 More photographs can be found in The Gallery.